AIR Forum Denver, CO May 28-31, 2024

 1:00 p.m. – 4:30 p.m. (included with AIR Forum registration)

-The 2024 AIR Forum officially begins on Tuesday, May 28 with a series of curated Impact Sessions focused on a wide range of emerging and important topics and issues with impact for everyone in higher education.
-These sessions are open to all registered AIR Forum attendees and are included in your regular AIR Forum registration.
+The 2024 AIR Forum officially began on Tuesday, May 28 with a series of curated Impact Sessions focused on a wide range of emerging and important topics and issues with impact for everyone in higher education.
+These sessions are open to all registered AIR Forum attendees and are included in regular AIR Forum registration.
 Impact sessions include lectures, panel presentations, and interactive discussions.
 Impact sessions are 90-minute sessions scheduled in two consecutive time blocks from 1:00–2:30 p.m. and 3:00–4:30 p.m.

 Building More Inclusive Systems for Who Counts